 The Core Transfer Maps are groups of eight classes that add up to at least 30 credits.
 When the full set of eight courses are successfully completed at an Oregon community college, they are guaranteed to transfer as a block to any Oregon public university, and they will count toward that university's core bachelor's degree requirements.
 Core Transfer Maps are a streamlined subset of the Oregon Transfer Module and the Associates of Arts Transfer degree and can improve efficiency in credit transfer between postsecondary institutions through its organized general education framework.

-Talk to an advisor at your institution to select the Core Transfer Map that is right for you.
+Talk to an advisor at your institution to select the Core Transfer Map that is right for you, and you may also view the Core Transfer Map Information document for more information.

-A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from any Oregon community college to any Oregon public university, and count all of those credits toward a bachelor’s degree in the specific major.
-Currently Major Transfer Maps are being developed for English Literature, Biology, Business, and Education majors.
+A Major Transfer Map is a course plan for a major that, when completed, will allow students to transfer credits from any Oregon community college to any Oregon public university, and count all those credits toward a bachelor's degree in a specific major.
+Currently Major Transfer Maps have been developed in English Literature, Biology, and Education majors, but these programs must be approved by the community college board before they are available to students at each institution.
+Students can check with their advisors about the availability of the Major Transfer Maps at their college.
+View the HECC's Transfer Implementation Resources Webpage to learn more these statewide agreements and implementation of House Bill 2998.

 Oregon Transfer Module

-The 45-credit Oregon Transfer Module (OTM) provides a subset of general education courses which all “count” as a transferable block toward university requirements.
-It serves as a portable and stackable credential for community college students pursuing an associate’s degree, and can provide an early start on a college degree for high school students.
+The 45-credit Oregon Transfer Module (OTM) provides a subset of general education courses which all “count" as a transferable block toward university requirements.
+It serves as a portable and stackable credential for community college students pursuing an associate degree and can provide an early start on a college degree for high school students.

 The Associates Of Arts Oregon Transfer (AAOT) is a 90 credit hour statewide associate’s degree that is intended to prepare community college students for transfer into a variety of majors in the humanities or social sciences at Oregon’s public universities.

-In addition to the AAOT, Oregon has more specialized Associate of Science – Oregon Transfer degrees: the ASOT-Business and the ASOT-Computer Science.
-The intention of the ASOT degrees is similar to the AAOT in that the degrees provide for comprehensively recognized lower division coursework, but these degrees also include requisite coursework designed to prepare students intending to major in specific fields at Oregon public universities.
-Since both the lower-division and upper-division coursework requirement to complete a major in a given field varies across universities, the established degrees include information on universities’ program requirements and recommendations.
+The ASOT-Computer Science is a more specialized degree than the AAOT.
+The ASOT degree aligns with the same goals as the AAOT, as both degrees provide for comprehensively recognized lower division coursework.
+Both degrees also include requisite coursework designed to prepare students intending to major in specific fields at Oregon public universities.
+Since both the lower-division and upper-division coursework requirement to complete a major in each field varies across universities, the established degrees include information on universities’ program requirements and recommendations.
+Under HB 2998 (2017), a Major Transfer Map was created for Business and Computer Science.
+These MTMs are streamlined transfer pathways that contain less general education than the ASOT degrees.
+Talk to an advisor to see if an MTM is the right choice for you.